11 Apartment Decor Ideas That Won’t Wreck the Walls

 Not going to fly on your apartment walls.

 But what if you hang it with command strips?
 You can.
 You have to do it the right way and make sure the strips you are using are up for the weight they are going to have to carry, but it can be done.
+You can find all of the details for this DIY Headboard on Over the Big Moon.

 A Vertical Garden